Diagrammatic representations of Generalized Temperley-Lieb algebras of affine type $\widetilde{B}$ and $\widetilde{D}$: Introduction

 This paper is organized as follows.
-In Section~\ref{sub:fullycomm} we describe the necessary background in Coxeter groups theory, heaps theory and the presentation of the TL algebra we use.
-In Section~\ref{sec:undecorated} we recall Ernst definition of decorated diagrams and we introduce our quotient subalgebra $\DB$ by defining appropriate relations on the set of decorations.
-In Section~\ref{sec:admissible} we define the admissible diagrams.
-We also introduce a notion of length for admissible diagrams together with a geometric and an algebraic interpretation.
+In Section~\ref{sub:fullycomm} we describe the necessary background in Coxeter group theory, heap theory and the presentations of the TL algebras we use.
+In Section~\ref{sec:undecorated} we recall Ernst's definition of decorated diagrams and we introduce our quotient subalgebra $\DD$ by defining appropriate relations on the set of decorations.
+In Section~\ref{sec:admissible} we define the admissible diagrams and we also introduce a notion of length for them.
 In Section~\ref{sec:simple edges-cp} we define the cut and paste operation.
-Then in Section~\ref{sec:isom} we prove that the two algebras $\TL(\Bn)$ and $\DB$ are isomorphic.
-Finally, in Section~\ref{sec:typeD}, we explain how all the material and the procedures developed in type $\widetilde{B}$ need to be changed in order to define a faithful diagrammatic representation of $\TL(\Dn)$.
+Then in Section~\ref{sec:isom} we prove that the two algebras $\TL(\Dn)$ and $\DD$ are isomorphic.
+In Section~\ref{Green}, we explain how all the material developed in type $\widetilde{D}$ needs to be changed in order to define a diagrammatic representation of $\TL(\Bn)$ and we prove the faithfulness of this representation.
+Finally, in Section~\ref{sec:ultimo} we discuss some further developments related to our work.